Allen R. Miller: Mathematical models

 The Miller-Brown-Vegh model (developed at NRL) is commonly used to describe scattering from the ocean surface.
 It has been adopted in the US Navy's models for propagation over the ocean and appears in the Radar Handbook.

 Computer security and information theory

-Miller, with Ira S. Moskowitz, made several contributions to the mathematical analysis of covert channels in computer security.
-In particular he showed how special functions could simplify the closed form for the Shannon channel capacity and how the difference of divergent series could also be used to express channel capacity in certain physical situations that arise in anonymity networks.
+Miller, with Ira S. Moskowitz, contributed to the mathematical analysis of covert channels in computer security.
+He showed how special functions could simplify the Shannon channel capacity's closed form and how the difference of divergent series could be used to express channel capacity in certain physical situations that arise in anonymity networks.

 Impact

 Allen Miller published around 60 peer-reviewed journal articles and numerous other non-refereed technical reports and articles.
 His results have been applied in robotics, computer graphics, decision theory, and sensors.
 Miller received three Alan Berman Research Publication Awards from the Naval Research Laboratory.